khushaljethava/khushaljethava.github.io/_posts/2026-03-26-openai-agents-sdk-python.md

 This pattern scales better than stuffing every answer into a prompt.
 Instead of hoping the model remembers your business rules, you can move stable logic into Python functions and let the agent call them when appropriate.

 For blog readers building real apps, this is the unique angle worth emphasizing: the SDK is not just a wrapper around a model call.
 It is a workflow layer for Python teams that want clearer boundaries between reasoning, routing, and execution.
+For a standardized way to expose tools and context to agents, see how the [Model Context Protocol](/posts/model-context-protocol-python/) complements this approach.

 ## Multi-Agent Routing Without a Mess